ericwq/aprilsh/README.md

 - Use terminfo database for better compatibility.
 - Prove golang is a good choice for terminal developing.

 The project name `Aprilsh` is derived from `April+sh`.
 This project started in shanghai April 2022, and it's a remote shell.
 Use the above command to add musl locales support and utmps support for alpine.
 Note alpine only support UTF-8 charmap.

-## Architecture view
+## Architecture

 ![aprilsh.svg](img/aprilsh.svg)